 Chemical Formula: NaNH2

-Sodium azanide, sometimes known as sodium amide is one of the strongest known bases in the world.
+Sodium azide, sometimes known as sodium amide, is one of the strongest known bases in the world.
 It’s an important, commercially available chemical compound which is generally used in organic synthesis.
 NaNH2 conducts electricity (in a fused state) since its electrical conductance properties are almost similar to that of sodium hydroxide.

-While pure sodium hydroxide is usually white, most of the commercially available NaNH2 is grey in color due to the presence of impurities in form of metallic iron.
-Usually, sodium amide is prepared by reacting ammonia gas with sodium.
+While pure sodium hydroxide is usually white, most of the commercially available NaNH2 is grey in color due to the presence of impurities in the form of metallic iron.
+Typically, sodium amide is prepared by reacting ammonia gas with sodium.

 2 Na + 2 NH3 → 2 NaNH2 + H2

 Sodium amide is preferred in certain types of synthesis due to its functions as a nucleophile.
 It’s a potentially dangerous chemical substance, which must be handled with extreme caution.
 It can react vigorously with water, especially when present in solid form